Guilherme2020/resume/README.md

 **Mobile**

-- React Native: Communication with Api-Rest, use of libraries for building UI, use of styled components, use of library for state management (Redux / Redux Thunk), integration with firebase services (Firebase Database and Firebase Cloud Messaging for push notifications), integration with map library and geolocation, application deployment (Play Store, Apple Store).
+- React Native: Communication with Api-Rest, use of libraries for building UI, use of styled components, use of library for state management (Redux/Redux Sagas, Redux Thunk), integration with firebase services (Firebase Database and Firebase Cloud Messaging for push notifications), Use lib React-native-testing-library for Tests, Integration with map library and geolocation, application deployment (Play Store, Apple Store).

 - Flutter: integration with Api-Rest.